Read more about the Division of Biomedical Science and Biochemistry research groups.

 The Casarotto Group seeks to carry out research that explores how the structural properties of biological molecules can impact on the biological process.

-Corry group's research examines the structure and function of a family of pore forming proteins known as ion channels.
+Corry group's research examines the structure and function of membrane proteins.

 We are working on a very simple and inexpensive cancer immunotherapy treatment, and a bioinformatics study looking for novel proteins in different genomes.